KavinduKDWanasekara/CreditMart-Final/README.md

 # CreditMart-Final

 The Credit Mart App is a financial application used to rate companies based on their financial statement.
-The application is a Django & React Full Stak Web Appliation.
+This is a Django & React Full Stack Web Appliation.

 ## Requirements